anhydrous99/VmobiVision/docs/source/index.rst

                    --std_dev_values=127                         \
                    --default_ranges_min=0 --default_ranges_max=6

-To run on the edge TPU on a coral, the tensorflow lite model then needs to compiled according to this guide
+To run on the edge TPU on a coral, you can use the following guide to get the operating system running
 <https://coral.withgoogle.com/docs/edgetpu/models-intro/>.
-To convert the EAST model to a quantized tensorflow lite
+You can then follow the instructions in the
-model I created a private `github repo <https://github.com/anhydrous99/EASTkerastotensorflowlite>`_ that uses the TFLiteConverter class, it is still a work in progress as the quantized EAST model.
+installation section of the document.
+To convert the EAST model to a quantized tensorflow lite model I created a private `github repo <https://github.com/anhydrous99/EASTkerastotensorflowlite>`_ that uses the TFLiteConverter class, it is still a work in progress as the quantized EAST model.
 If you need access to the github project or want the project to be public let me know.